 As you begin to adopt DevOps tools and embrace new practices, you’ll see your teams get into a habit of continuous improvement in every space.
 You have continuous integration, continuous delivery, continuous deployment – you’ll find yourself attaching the word “continuous” to everything, because you’re going to be doing each one of these things on a daily basis.
 The magic of DevOps is the regularity and cadence of these practices.

 Transforming your DevOps organization can be a daunting task.
 But by taking stock of where you stand, developing a culture of standard change, and approaching new practices in waves, this effort provides demonstrable value to your organization.

-To learn more about how to make your DevOps practices more efficient, you can learn about our DevOps platform and watch the full session using the local links below.
-You can find the full list of Perform sessions available on demand.
+To learn more about how to make your DevOps practices more efficient, you can learn about our DevOps platform and watch the full session below.